stuible/VCH-homehealth/pages/modules/introduction/more/environment.md

       text: The nurse’s car is a tool home care nurses use.
     - part: half
       title: Take Action
-      text: Examine the pircure to determine what could be done better.
+      text: Examine the picture to determine what could be done better.
 Hover over the picture of the car for answers.
       storyline: carWorkSite

   - section: